williiam-tran/ttl-class-sync/content/Introduction.md

 >Would the literature teacher let us play board games instead?
 I probably shouldn't be the one bringing it up since she wasn't particularly fond of me.
 >
 >We were in the middle of the game so it would suck if the flow is broken like this.
 A board game session typically lasts around 2 hours, but I have some teachers who are flexible enough to let us play through.
-That's why I had the audacity to consider asking in the first place, though not all teachers were as accommodating.
+That's why I had the audacity to consider asking in the first place, though not all were as accommodating.

 ### A Regime That Should Have Been Universal
-The educational autonomy level I got was high, along with a hefty budget.
+The educational autonomy level I got was unprecedentedly and inimitably high, along with a hefty budget for students.
 We had the freedom to decide how to spend our time, with a monthly salary exceeding a million —a huge amount back then,  far more than one student could reasonably spend— for basically existing.
+Students who lived a bit off the beaten track would earn almost twice.
+And big monetary rewards were given (around 9.000.000₫ per semester per student) by getting an 8.5 GPA, which was not too hard, at all.
+The school monthly budget for students was 2 billion VND, as stated by the headmaster.
-To put it simply, the policy was:
+Amidst all this, the school policy was:
 > *If you wanted to play, play.
 If you wanted to learn, learn.*

 By all means, that was the best thing since sliced bread for me.